devbridge/jQuery-Autocomplete/readme.md

            Set this option to force auto positioning in other cases.
         * `orientation`: Default `bottom`.
 Vertical orientation of the displayed suggestions, available values are `auto`, `top`, `bottom`.
           If set to `auto`, the suggestions will be orientated it the way that place them closer to middle of the view port.
+        * `groupBy`: property name of the suggestion `data` object, by which results should be grouped.

 Autocomplete instance has following methods: